open-AIMS/ereefs-visualisation-portal-static-website/README.md

         - [x] vertical-align: middle is causing this or something similar
     - [x] sort monthly tab wrapping on small screen
   - [ ] video size is not responsive and not full screen
-    - [ ] Should I do this?
+    - Should I do this?
 We don't want to video to be so small that it's unusable on mobile.
 You want people to be able to scroll and hit the full screen button
   - [x] remove debuging logs
   - [ ] consistent css between Download buttons
     - This weird because MP4 and Video Frame anchors have different stricture in the html.
 I think this is why the button are treated differently.
   - [ ] Elevation drop down value is not remembered when switching timesteps
-  - [ ] Calendar year:
+  - [x] Calendar year:
-    - [ ] no year in calendar
+    - [x] no year in calendar
-    - [ ] calendar year navigation needs some thought.
+    - [x] calendar year navigation needs some thought.
 Help section exists in order to explain the navigation problem around years (clicking the arrows doesn't actually change the year).
+      - I don't think this needs a lot of explanation as once you use it, it becomes evident.
+I created a help article to replace the test on how to use the tool that previously existed on every page.
-    - [ ] consider implementing a drop down
+    - [x] consider implementing a drop down - this is a good idea but I think should be part of the backlog.
   - [ ] make it obvious which months in calendar are links and which have no data.
+    - [ ] make the text bold just like the selected month (except without the background)
 - [x] footer
   - [x] add links to all logos
   - [x] `display: None` to middle of footer